 The round huts are simple with swing seats on the verandahs.
 The chilled-out restaurant has cushions on the floor for lounging and amazing views overlooking the green rice paddy fields, swaying palm trees and the boulder landscape beyond.
 This is the best place to lay back and enjoy the stunning sunsets.

 Huts cost INR 650 – 1200 (US$14-25) depending on the view.
-Book at shanthihampi.com.
+Check availability here.

-Shaam-e-Sarhad Village Resort, Hodka, Gujurat
+Shaam-e-Sarhad Village Resort, Hodka, Gujarat

-If you want to get off the beaten track then head to the Kutch area of Gujurat.
+If you want to get off the beaten track then head to the Kutch area of Gujarat.
 Bhuj is a great base but it’s worth heading out further afield to explore rural life.
 At Shaam-e-Sarhad you can choose between comfortable tents and beautiful Bhunga – circular mud huts decorated with colourful designs, in stark contrast to the dusty, thorny desert landscape.

 The idea is to interact with people from the host village Hodka, but we found this difficult as no-one spoke much English.
 It is still an interesting experience though and a highlight was a performance by local folk musicians around the campfire.
-The vegetarian Gujurati food is delicious.
+The vegetarian Gujarati food is delicious.

 A double room including all meals cost INR 1800 (US$38).
-Book at hodka.in.

 Devjibhai’s Kooba Eco Tour Camp, Little Rann, Gujurat

-The Little Rann of Kutch is a salt marsh and little visited sanctuary for the endangered Asiatic wild ass, and a good place to spot birdlife including flamingos.
+The Little Rann of Kutch is a salt marsh and little-visited sanctuary for the endangered Asiatic wild ass, and a good place to spot birdlife including flamingos.
 Due to sickness we didn’t make it out to the sanctuary but still enjoyed this tranquil place and could see the wild ass from the camp.

 This eco camp features a few comfortable but simple Kooba (mud huts) with bathrooms but no electricity.
 It’s run by Devjibhai Dhamecha, a knowledgeable naturalist who has fought hard for the conservation of the area, and his family.
 As always the home-cooked food is a highlight.

 It costs INR 2000 (US$42) in a double hut for two people including all meals.
-Book at littlerann.com.

 Sand Dunes, Thar Desert, Rajasthan